DPBandA/job-management-tracking-system/doc/Maintenance.md

 - Impl email search based on type.
 - Display busy wait icon when any tab is selected.
 - Impl user preference to sync mainview tab with dashboard tab.
+- Create Field class with name, value, description fields to facilitate the adding of custom fields to a class.

 ## Job Edit & Synchronization
 - Create/maintain list of opened jobs in the Application class.